EveryOneIsGross/scratchTHOUGHTS/README.md

 X👏E👏N👏O👏F👏E👏M👏I👏N👏I👏S👏M

-Totally decoupled my brain from decell / accell binary thinking fatigue and frustration. slow down <> speed up = go at the peoples pace 🦾🖤.
+Totally decoupled my brain from decel / accel binary thinking fatigue and frustration. slow down <> speed up = go at the peoples pace 🦾🖤.
 Also you can [buy the book](https://laboriacuboniks.net/), so do .
 ALSO they provided a [.txt](https://laboriacuboniks.net/wp-content/uploads/2019/11/qx8bq.txt)  👼 So I embedded it and added a local chatagent to help me grok.
 I'll leave the .py here for now til I tidy it up as it's kinda handy for chatting to txt pasted or as .txt.

 ```
 Xenofeminism is a project of collective intelligence, a space where